MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: APPROACH

 The reconstruction loss can be formulated in two parts: 1.
 The difference between the final positions from both the ground truth and the generated trajectory; 2.
 The average Hausdorff function~\cite{aydin2020usage}to make the generated trajectories $\hat{\tau}$ cover all the target trajectories ${\tau}$, as in Equation \ref{eq:hausdorff}, where $s$ and $\hat{s}$ are waypoints in the trajectories.

-In contrast to the traditional CVAE reconstruction loss, we want the generative model to cover all the ground truth instead of directly training all the trajectories with the same ground truth trajectories.
-Therefore, we change the reconstruction loss to the coverage loss, where in each time step we only back propagate the information of the nearest trajectory to each of the ground truth trajectories:
+In contrast to the traditional CVAE reconstruction loss with only one ground truth and one output, we have multiple ground truth and output trajectories in each step.
+We want the generative model to cover all the ground truth instead of only one-one comparison.
+Therefore, we change the reconstruction loss to the coverage loss, where in each time step we only back-propagate the information of the nearest trajectory to each of the ground truth trajectories:

 where the $\hat{\tau}_c$ is the closest trajectory to the $k_{th}$ ground truth trajectory $\tau_k$.